 🔗 Open the Interactive Vermont Waterfalls Map

-You’ll notice most waterfalls are clustered around central and northern Vermont.
-For first-timers, I recommend starting around Stowe or Manchester, where you can hit multiple falls in a single day.
-If you’re coming in from New York or Massachusetts, check out southern spots like Buttermilk Falls first.
+Most waterfalls are focused around central and northern Vermont.
+If it’s your first time exploring the falls, I would recommend starting around Stowe or Manchester, , which allows you to hit multiple falls in one day.
+If you’re entering the state from New York or Massachusetts, first stop at southern destinations such as Buttermilk Falls.

 Pro tip: Download the map for offline use—cell service can be spotty in the Green Mountains.

 Ready to get drenched in nature?
-Here are the top waterfalls you shouldn’t miss, based on my visits, TripAdvisor reviews, and local tips.
+This worth visiting waterfalls post is compiled by me based on my visits, TripAdvisor reviews, and some locals.

 Moss Glen Falls (Granville)

-This stunning 35-foot drop is surrounded by mossy rocks, ferns, and towering trees.
-It’s especially beautiful after a rainfall, when the flow is at its peak.
+The 35-ft drop is covered with mossy rocks, ferns and tall trees.
+It is at its most scenic after a rain when the waters flow in full.
 The best time to visit?
 Spring and early summer, when the snowmelt feeds the falls.

 Bingham Falls (Stowe)